quynhhnnguyen/travelAgency/README.md

 # travelAgency
+This project is as the part of the final assessment at SAIT - for Study Purpose Only.
 Building the Travel Agency Website with PHP, My SQL, CSS (Bootstrap), Javascript ...

 Name:: Dream Land Travel Agency